stratapp/stratapp-website/_posts/2019-06-25-employee-engagement-without-business-performance-is-a-fail-business-performance-without-employee-engagement-is-a-fail.md

 ---
 ## Gallup's Q12 Index on measuring employee engagement is useful for evaluating the success of #stratapp.

-Anthony Moorhouse is the founder of [Coherent Strategy](http://coherentstrat.com/ "Coherent Strategy"){:target="_blank"}, the first boutique advisory firm established to coach and support #stratapp clients on implementation.
+Ant Moorhouse is the founder of Coherent, the first boutique advisory firm established to coach and support #stratapp clients on implementation.

 Coherent Strategy apply the Gallup Q12 Index to measure employee engagement over time.

-The Gallup Q12 Index is derived from 30 years of in-depth behavioral and economic research involving 17 million employees.
+The Gallup Q12 Index is derived from 30 years of in-depth behavioural and economic research involving 17 million employees.
 Gallup has identified 12 core questions - the Q12 - that have emerged to best predict employee and business performance:

 Do you know what is expected of you at work?